pixley/RevolutionStats/README.md

 You can find Pixley Commentates Twitch, the show for which RevolutionStats was developed, on [my Twitch channel](http://twitch.tv/pixley).

+If you wish to use RevolutionStats, you can download it from this very repo.
+It's Release.zip in the root directory, or you can download it using [this link](https://github.com/pixley/RevolutionStats/blob/master/Release.zip?raw=true).

 RevolutionStats was built using SFML, a multimedia library which can be found at http://sfml-dev.org.
 SFML is the copyright of Laurent Gomila.